decodingml/llm-twin-course/README.md

 Along the 4 microservices, you will learn to integrate 4 serverless tools:

-* [Comet ML](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) as your ML Platform;
+* [Comet ML](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github) as your experiment tracker and data registry;
 * [Qdrant](https://qdrant.tech/?utm_source=decodingml&utm_medium=referral&utm_campaign=llm-course) as your vector DB;
 * [AWS SageMaker](https://aws.amazon.com/sagemaker/) as your ML infrastructure;
 * [Opik](https://github.com/comet-ml/opik) as your prompt evaluation and monitoring tool.

 ## Who is this for?

-**Audience:** MLE, DE, DS, or SWE who want to learn to engineer production-ready LLM systems using LLMOps good principles.
+**Audience:** MLE, DE, DS, or SWE who want to learn to engineer production-ready LLM & RAG systems using LLMOps good principles.

 **Level:** intermediate

-**Prerequisites:** basic knowledge of Python, ML, and the cloud
+**Prerequisites:** basic knowledge of Python and ML

 ## How will you learn?

-The course contains **11 hands-on written lessons** and the **open-source code** you can access on GitHub.
+The course contains **10 hands-on written lessons** and the **open-source code** you can access on GitHub, showing how to build an end-to-end LLM system.

+Also, it includes **2 bonus lessons** on how to **improve the RAG system**.

-You can read everything and try out the code at your own pace.
+You can read everything at your own pace.

 ## Costs?
 The **articles** and **code** are **completely free**.
 They will always remain free.

-If you plan to run the code while reading it, you have to know that we use several cloud tools that might generate additional costs.
+If you plan to run the code while reading it, you must know that we use several cloud tools that might generate additional costs.

 **Pay as you go**
 - [AWS](https://aws.amazon.com/) offers accessible plans to new joiners.